jannu001/landing-page/README.md

+As a beginner to this field
-Made a basic VisualStudio Landing-page
+I Made a basic VisualStudio Landing-page